lailabougria/talks/technical-decision-making-compass/README.md

-# Decision-making in tech is hard, how about a compass to guide you?
+# Find north with a technical decision-making compass

 ## Abstract